 Engineering has a direct and vital impact on the quality of life.
 Therefore, engineers must perform under standards of professional behavior that requires adherence to the highest principles of ethical conduct.
 The services provided by engineers require amongst others honesty and impartiality.
 They must also be dedicated to the protection of the public health, safety, and welfare.

 This course will examine the professional rules of conduct for engineers, their obligations to society, to their clients, and to the profession.
-We will explore the KIVI Code of Conduct as an expression of those professional rules.
 More specifically we will go into cases of whistle blowing, conflicts of interest and duties of engineers to communicate with the wider community.

 The aim of this course is to promote reflection on one's own working practice.
 This course therefore takes a context-sensitive approach that is typical of the work in the Philosophy Section of Delft University of Technology.
 Through the assignments in this course we invite professionals to analyze their own cases and examples, and apply the course materials to those cases.